MICE-5035-Fall-2023-Group-16/Final-Project/humann_analysis/README.md

 ## Installing HUMANN on MSI

-Follow the commands in under *Install via conda* at the [instructions page](https://huttenhower.sph.harvard.edu/humann/)
+Follow the commands under *Install via conda* in the [instructions page](https://huttenhower.sph.harvard.edu/humann/)

 ## Upgrading databases
 You will need to upgrade your databases for HUMANN to work on your data.
 The following commands to upgrade databases are taken from https://huttenhower.sph.harvard.edu/humann/ under *Upgrading your databases*.